Flow escorted Aura home.

 "Oh," Veil began, "My family owned a dojo, so I was taught from a young age."
 Falcon's eyes gleamed,

 "That explains it!
-I actually don't have a lot of help, would you mind assisting class sometimes?" he asked enthusiastically.
+I actually don't have a lot of help, would you mind assisting in class sometimes?" he asked enthusiastically.
 Veil hummed,

-"No." he said firmly, with a smile.
+"No," he said firmly, with a smile.

 Mr. Falcon asked this question many more times within the same hour.
 Veil's answer remained unchanged.